Generative Diffusion Model Driven Massive Random Access in Massive MIMO Systems: Introduction

 \IEEEPARstart{I}n wireless communications, multi-user random access is a critical step in establishing initial communication links.
 This process involves techniques such as activity user detection (AUD), channel estimation (CE), and multi-user data detection (DD).
 Traditional cellular networks often use scheduling-based access protocols and orthogonal multiple access methods \cite{Ke-IOTJ}.
 As networks evolve, the 6G vision outlines more stringent performance requirements for scenarios involving massive communication.
 This vision necessitates a connection density ranging from $10^6$ to $10^8$ devices per square kilometer\cite{IMT-2030}.
 As the number of users increases, dependence on orthogonal multiple access will lead to excessive overhead, substantially affecting communication efficiency.

 To overcome the limitations of existing scheduling-based random access protocols, the grant-free non-orthogonal multiple access scheme has been proposed \cite{Ke-IOTJ}.
 By eliminating the need for complex handshaking between users and the base station (BS), terminals can directly transmit uplink signals composed of non-orthogonal preamble sequences and payload data.
 This approach effectively reduces communication delays while enabling more devices to access the network simultaneously.
 However, it also increases the complexity of designing receiver detection algorithms.
-Researchers have developed various advanced receiver algorithms, which can be applied to one or more tasks in AUD, CE, and DD, depending on the specific challenges considered.
+Previous studies have proposed several advanced receiver schemes, notably sourced random access and unsourced random access \cite{ngma-mag}.
+Sourced random access \cite{ll-tsp} employs pre-assigned preamble sequences to distinguish user identities and facilitates user activity detection and channel estimation using these preambles.
+In contrast, unsourced random access employs a common codebook, utilizing codewords to convey information and select coding, interleaving, and spreading techniques \cite{FASURA}.
+Moreover, reference \cite{wyp_tit} investigates a massive random access scheme utilizing individual user codebooks.
+This scheme recognizes the uniqueness of user codewords and encodes bits during the codeword selection process, integrating features from both sourced and unsourced random access mechanisms previously described.
+The reference \cite{wyp_tit} provides an in-depth performance analysis of massive random access under multiple-input multiple-output (MIMO) Rayleigh channels, taking into account the presence or absence of channel state information (CSI) at the receiver and whether the number of active users is known, thereby offering theoretical insights into performance limits.
+This paper mainly focuses on sourced random access schemes as in \cite{ll-tsp}, tackling algorithm design challenges related to AUD, CE, and DD.
+For simplicity, we continue to refer to the discussed approach as massive random access.